kreier/timeline/README.md

 [![MIT license](https://img.shields.io/github/license/kreier/timeline)](https://kreier.mit-license.org/)
 [![pages-build-deployment](https://github.com/kreier/timeline/actions/workflows/pages/pages-build-deployment/badge.svg)](https://github.com/kreier/timeline/actions/workflows/pages/pages-build-deployment)

-This [project](https://github.com/kreier/timeline) creates a graph of Human history with python and ~~reportlab~~ fpdf2.
+This [project](https://github.com/kreier/timeline) creates a graph of Human history with `python` and ~~reportlab~~ `fpdf2`.
 Version v3.5 replicates and expands the information of v1.1 from 2009 on one single page.
-After 15 (18) years of slow development some images make it into the timeline in early 2024 with v4.2.
+Some images make it into the timeline in early 2024 with v4.2 after 15 (18) years of slow development.

 ![timeline 4.6](docs/timeline20240516_4.6.png)

-Compare this 4000 year timespan of **v5.10 from 2025** with the same time period in **v1.1 from 2009** (below):
+To visualize the progress please compare the first 4000 years in **v5.10 from 2025** with the same time period in **v1.1 from 2009** (below):

 ![timeline 5.10 first 4000 years](docs/timeline20251007_4k.png)

 ![timeline 1.1](docs/timeline20230630.png)

 You see that **many more details** were added.
-And something is off with the scale - explained later - since the **scale** (millimeter/year) in 2009 was not constant.
+And something seems off with the scale.
+In 2009 the scale was not constant, as explained later in **scale** (millimeter/year).

 ### Translations